shakespace/Sanguo-CCG/README.md

 * Philip Xu
-* Hello Eric Gan, how are you today!
+* Hello Eric Gan, how are you today?
 * Porter Wang
 * Elena Liu
 * Jolin Zhang